 My husband and I are huge advocates of the sharing economy.
 In my opinion, it’s made travel a lot more affordable and accessible for families.

 If you aren’t sure what the sharing economy is, here’s a quick primer.
-The People Who Share blog posted a great article recently on the definition of the sharing economy.
-They define it as a socio-economic system in which human, physical, and intellectual resources are shared.
+Most people define it as a socio-economic system in which human, physical, and intellectual resources are shared.
 In a sense, it’s a model built around the sharing of skills, things, and even opinions.
 Within the context of daily life, this can range from Rover for dog-sitting or Care.com for child care, to putting your used items for sale on eBay.

 For travel, the sharing economy has opened doors for people to offer their resources to travelers.
 At the same time, it’s made it a lot more affordable for people to visit a new destination or try a new experience.
 If you’re looking for ways to get your family out into the world, it’s now easier than ever to do it without having to spend an arm and a leg.
 Here are a few of my tips on how to take advantage of the sharing economy for family travel.